Work with world-leading archaeologists to pursue your own research career.

 The Department of Archaeology has an international reputation for the quality of its research and the excellence of its teaching, and is at the forefront of social and scientific research on issues of global cultural and environmental importance and contemporary relevance.
 We pride ourselves on providing a stimulating and friendly environment for our active community of postgraduate students to pursue their research and professional development.

-“Doing my PhD at Reading has provided me with a wealth of opportunities outside my project to learn new skills and gain teaching experience in preparation for future roles. ”
+“Doing my PhD at Reading has provided me with a wealth of opportunities outside my project to learn new skills and gain teaching experience in preparation for future roles.”

-The Department ranked top in the UK for world-leading and internationally excellent research publications in archaeology in the latest Research Excellent Framework (2014) assessment.
 Our expertise spans the Palaeolithic to the Medieval periods, and regions of the world including the UK, Europe, Middle East, South America and China.
 Find out more on our research page.

 The world-class research in Archaeology is nurtured by research clusters that provide an interdisciplinary environment for engagement within and across themes, projects and regional studies.
 These research clusters focus on advancing social and scientific approaches to past communities and environments, as well as issues of fundamental significance, including climate and environmental change, health, diet, social diversity and inclusivity, and cultural heritage.